AdamStuckert/Lu_longipalpis/scripts/InitialLeishmaniaTree.md

 Make a figure of the tree in R for funzies.
 Pop this newick tree into Cactus and do full genome MSA.

 Cactus requires all genomes to be soft-masked.
 Which, frankly, is a bit annoying.
-Soft mask assemblies with RepeatMasker.
+So I will soft mask assemblies with RepeatMasker.
+But first, I need a species specific library of repeats that I can use for *Leishmania*.

 ``bash
+# species specific library for Leish
+# this uses the `famdb.py` function from RepeatMasker to extract those TE libraries into a fasta.
+I am using everything in euglenozaoa
+cd ${PROJ}/Leishmania_genomes/
+famdb.py -i ${PROJ}/software/anaconda3/envs/repeat_modeler2/share/RepeatMasker/Libraries/RepeatMaskerLib.h5 families --format fasta_name --ancestors --descendants euglenozoa --include-class-in-name > euglenozoa.repeats.fa

 cd ${PROJ}/Leishmania_genomes/genomes
 DIR=$(pwd)